awsdocs/amazon-translate-developer-guide/doc_source/examples-web.md

       .withEndpointConfiguration(endpointConfiguration).build();

-   // Record the begining of translating the HTML content at the url System.out.println("Translating URL: " + url);
+   // Record the beginning of translating the HTML content at the url System.out.println("Translating URL: " + url);

    // Create an empty HTML document to store the parsed data